kokkos/kokkos-fft/docs/intro/quick_start.rst

 ------

-For those who are familiar with `numpy.fft <https://numpy.org/doc/stable/reference/routines.fft.html>`_, you may use Kokkos-fft quite easily.
-Here is an example for 1D real to complex transform with ``rfft`` in Kokkos-fft and python.
+For those who are familiar with `numpy.fft <https://numpy.org/doc/stable/reference/routines.fft.html>`_, you may use kokkos-fft quite easily.
+Here is an example for 1D real to complex transform with ``rfft`` in kokkos-fft and python.

 .. code-block:: C++